saymrwulf/prophet/notes.md

-2023-06-22T02:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2023-08-02T01:57:00 - Minor doc updates: linking to article on quantization (prophet) 2023-08-02T22:10:00 - Refactor for clarity, might break a few tests though (prophet)
+2023-06-22T02:54:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet) 2023-08-02T01:57:00 - Minor doc updates: linking to article on quantization (prophet) 2023-08-02T22:10:00 - Refactor for clarity, might break a few tests though (prophet) 2023-08-02T22:51:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet)